bcornies/bertha/documents/module_development.md

-# Creating a cms module
+# Creating a CMS module

-When creating a new cms module for use in Puppet, you need to address three responsibilities:
+When creating a new CMS module for use in Puppet, you need to address four requirements:

 1. Theme scaffolding and layout
+2. How css and js files get included
-2. Web server provisioning
+3. Web server provisioning
-3. Deployment tasks
+4. Deployment tasks
-4. Local tooling
+5. Local tooling

 We'll walk through these one at a time.

 ## Theme scaffolding and layout

-Bertha is setup to support theme development for CMS systems.
+Bertha was created to support theme development for CMS systems.
 This means that any projects created by Bertha will contain only the elements required for a single theme.
 It will _not_ contain _any_ CMS framework files.

 You will be responsible for ensuring that the CMS module creates any files/directories necessary for a functioning theme within your CMS.

+## How css and js files get included

+Most CMS systems have a standard way of including js/css files in your head tag.
+Typically, it's the stand <script> or <style> tags with a CMS-specific way of pathing to the theme.

 ## Web server provisioning